 Considerations about Divorce and Debt

 When considering the law you must realize not all states treat marriage or divorce the same way, especially property states.
 A few states consider all assets to be ‘community property’.
 Some states, even if they allow property to be split, will allow a judge to determine ownership and liability according to other criteria.
-To be safe you should check your state law, and get a legal professional to help.
+To be safe you should check your state law, and get a legal professional to help you through divorce and debt issues.
 Whatever you discover, try to determine debt responsibilities before the split.

 You should also know your legal rights once the divorce is final.
 As hinted at earlier, many joint accounts remain in force even after the marriage ends.
 That means a bankruptcy or non-payment by one spouse will affect the credit of the other.
 This is true of house notes, car notes and even credit cards.
 Unless your name is legally separated from the debt, your change in marital status doesn’t exempt you from payment.
 This means that unless you work to pay off the balances, your credit score may be affected.